Redefining Employee Onboarding

 Given that up to 20% of employee turnover happens in the first 45 days and 34% occurs in their first year on the job, it’s not a stretch to say that the current onboarding approach isn’t working for many organizations.

-Other factors may come into play, but we believe turnover happens when we don’t treat onboarding as a journey—one that starts before sending the offer letter and ends when the person is performing the role independently and confidently.
+Other factors may come into play, but we believe turnover happens when we don’t treat employee onboarding as a journey—one that starts before sending the offer letter and ends when the person is performing the role independently and confidently.

-Onboarding typically has a narrow definition: orienting new hires to the company and their role.
+Employee onboarding typically has a narrow definition: orienting new hires to the company and their role.
 In some circles it simply means a new hire’s first day or week on the job.
 Yet, when you think about the impact onboarding can have on organizations—growth, people development, scalability, quality, customer and employee experience—a much larger picture starts to come into focus.
 It’s not enough to think of it as a single day or week; depending on the role, the onboarding journey could take months or even years.

 It’s also an emotional journey.
 People leave organizations when they feel disconnected, overwhelmed, frustrated, or undervalued.
 Onboarding should help people feel confident in their new role as well as competent.
 Yet, the typical onboarding approach fills people up with everything they need to know or do before being sent to do their job without supporting that emotional journey.

-How onboarding transforms organizations.
+How employee onboarding transforms organizations.

 Onboarding has applications that organizations may not typically recognize—like ensuring knowledge is retained and passed on.
 Baby boomers will continue to retire over the coming years (whether it’s in a burst or it happens in gradual waves).
 How can we capture and share their knowledge across generations?
-By building an onboarding experience that systematically trains people on the roles, mindsets, and processes that currently live in the heads of your most experienced employees.
+By building an employee onboarding experience that systematically trains people on the roles, mindsets, and processes that currently live in the heads of your most experienced employees.

 Onboarding isn’t just for new hires.
 Your people are always in a state of mastering their current role and taking on new ones, which is why onboarding can apply to role transitions and advancement, too.
 (Depending on the organization, it can be called inboarding, role transition, or even promotion.)
 It’s incredible how agile an organization can be when people have the control and autonomy in their career development to navigate and explore new roles.